 Or perhaps there is one aboslute-no-negotiations place you want to say your vows and it is simply not very accessible.
 Maybe the fact you’re getting married on a group vacation is actually a surprise!
 Whatever the reason, this is a fun combo of having a ceremony that’s private and personal while being able to celebrate immediately with your friends and family.

 This is another variation of the above option.
 (Sensing a theme here?)
-This is a great choice for those of you wheres shipping all your fave people out to your elopement location is simply not an option.
+This is a great choice for those of you where you want your family and friends to be a part of your day, but physically eloping with family or friends isn’t possible- maybe from a logistics standpoint, a financial one, or you really want the day to be just the two of you.
 With this type of set up, you get to elope and celebrate in private, and afterwards go home and have a KILLER party to celebrate.

 If you chose this option you can always share photos at the party, re-read your vows, or show a video of you chose to have a videographer present.
 This way your friends and family can feel as though they were a part of your wedding day without them actually *being there* on your elopement day.

 Technology, it can be a glorious thing.
-Some couples chose to share their joy by calling or skyping their family right after their ceremony.
+Some couples chose to share their joy by calling or skyping their family as they are getting ready in their airbnb or maybe right after their ceremony.
 Of course you need to be a place that allows for cell service to accomplish this (though calling them once you’re back in service is always an option, too.)
 This way you can feel close to your family and they can feel included, but you can still have all the privacy in the world.

 How about you and your fam write letters or record video messages for each other! (so they give you letters, and you write them letters and/or record a message for them after your vows).
 This is a great option if cell service is not a thing you will have or are you are worried about potential services problems.
 Families will often write letters or record videos/toasts for the happy couple.

 Imagine enjoying a picnic in an alpine meadow while watching a toast that your family prepared for you on your cell.
 You can even clink your champagne glasses to your phone.
-This is a very sweet option, and has the added benefit of being something you can keep after the elopement day to watch whenever you want.
+This is a very sweet option, and has the added benefit of being something you can keep after the elopement day that you get to keep and revisit forever.
+And as an added bonus- the content of these messages are often sweeter and more personal than what would be said in person during a quick exchange at a big wedding.
+Folks like elopements because they are personal and more intimate- and it’s very often that including family in this way only adds to that, rather than take it away.

-And your family get’s something, too!
-You can always record a video to share with your family when you get home, or you can write letters of your own that they can read on your elopement day.
+And your family gets something, too!
+You can record a video to share with your family after your elopement or when you get home or you can write letters of your own that those nearest and dearest to you can read on your elopement day.
+So while you’re listing to or reading their beautiful words, they get to read something from you as well.

 So there you have it!
 I hope if anything, this helps with the idea that you have to pick between your family and your dreams; you don’t have to.
 There’s more than one way to elope (and in fact, there’s no “right way” to elope) so you get to decide what your day looks like.
 Heck, you may think of an option that’s not even listed here!
 I want to empower you to do what makes sense to you and feels right.
 And if that means eloping with your family and friends in tow, then that’s what I want for you, too 🙂